ghltshubh/ghltshubh.github.io/_posts/2017-05-31-a-brief-digression-into-probability-&-statistics.md

 - **Confidence level or 1-𝛼 level:** The confidence level is the probability/ percentage of values that lie inside the confidence interval.

-**NOTE:** In case of two tailed test, area under the curve(AUC) of the sampling distribution curve gives the probability of finding a specific value of statistic (𝑋) in a particular interval (𝜇 – 𝑛𝜎, 𝜇 + 𝑛𝜎) 𝑛 ∈ 𝐑. Therefore as the confidence level increases accuracy of the estimated parameter goes down.
+**NOTE:** In case of two tailed test, area under the curve(AUC) of the sampling distribution curve gives the probability of finding a specific value of statistic (𝑋) in a particular interval (𝜇 – 𝑛𝜎, 𝜇 + 𝑛𝜎) $$\where$$ 𝑛 ∈ 𝐑. Therefore as the confidence level increases accuracy of the estimated parameter goes down.
 We usually do a two tailed test.
 For details on one-two tailed tests: [One-Two tailed tests](https://www.youtube.com/watch?v=9muWKhKqiks)

 **How to compute a confidence interval** (when population std. deviation is known and sample size is larger than ~30) Compute the standard error of the sampling distribution $${\sigma}\over{\sqrt{n}}$$.